Ciela-Institute/caustics/paper.md

 production code.

 Research is an inherently dynamic process and gravitational lensing is an evolving field.
-Designing fixed code for such an environment would be a disservice.
-Though, leaving all development to the users would be similarly useless as it would provide no value.
+Designing flexible codes for such environments ensures long lasting relevance. `Caustics` is well poised to grow and evolve with the needs of the community.

 # Machine Learning

-One of the core purposes of `caustics` is to advance the application of machine learning to strong gravitational lensing.
+One of the core purposes of `caustics` is to advance the application of machine learning to strong gravitational lensing analysis.
 This is accomplished through two avenues.
 First, as demonstrated in \autoref{fig:runtime}, `caustics` efficiently generates large samples of simulated mock lensing images by leveraging GPUs.
 Since many machine learning algorithms are "data hungry", this translates to better performance with more examples to learn from.
 Literature on machine learning applications in strong gravitational lensing underscores the benefits of this generation capacity [@Brehmer2019; @Chianese2020; @Coogan2020;
 @Mishra2022; @Karchev2022; @Karchev2022b].
 Second, the differentiable nature of
 `caustics` allows it to be integrated directly into machine learning workflows.
 This could mean using `caustics` as part of a loss function.
-Alternatively, it could be through a statistical paradigm like diffusion modelling.
+Alternatively, it could be through a statistical paradigm like diffusion modelling, in which `caustics` would be directly integrated in the sampling procedure.
 It has already been shown that differentiable lensing simulators, coupled with machine learning and diffusion modelling, can massively improve source reconstruction in strong gravitational lenses [@Adam2022] and in weak lensing [@Remy2023].

 # Conclusions

-Here we have presented `caustics` a gravitational lensing simulator framework which allows for greater than 100 times speedup over traditional CPU implementations by leveraging GPU resources. `Caustics` is fully-featured, meaning one can straightforwardly model any strong lensing system with
+Here we have presented `caustics`, a gravitational lensing simulator framework which allows for greater than 100 times speedup over traditional CPU implementations by leveraging GPU resources. `Caustics` is fully-featured, meaning one can straightforwardly model any strong lensing system with